kenthua/scion/README.md

 ## Concepts

 - **Agent**: An isolated container running an LLM-driven task.
 Each agent has its own home directory, workspace, and credentials.
 - **Grove**: A "grove" is a project workspace where agents live.
 It corresponds to a `.scion` directory which contains agent configurations and templates.
-When initialized, it includes default templates for supported providers (`gemini-default`, `claude-default`).
+When initialized, it includes default templates for supported providers (`gemini`, `claude`).
 - **Template**: A blueprint for an agent, defining its base configuration, system prompt, and tools.

 ## Quick Start